jacebrowning/gitman/docs/interfaces/api.md

            script errors can be ignored
 - `fetch`: indicates the latest branches should always be fetched
 - `clean`: indicates untracked files should be deleted from dependencies
-- `skip_changes`: indicates uncommited changes should be skipped
+- `skip_changes`: indicates dependencies with uncommited changes should be skipped

 ## Update